 Do you have a 24 hour emergency service available?

+We are not an emergency facility.
 If an emergency arises after hours we suggest contacting:

 MedVet – Columbus

 To find out more - give us a call!